Estimate greenfield flow rates and storage volumes for drainage design

 The drainage design criteria applied are in line with best practice in the SuDS Manual and the SuDS Standards in England, Wales and Northern Ireland.
-The tool is not directly applicable for Scotland as they apply the 200 year criteria for the maximum flow rate estimation.
-However storage estimates for Scotland will only be under-predicted by a small amount.
+If the drainage site is located in Scotland, please use the Access 200 year storage tool (relevant for Scotland).

 The methodology takes into consideration the partial use of infiltration or rainwater harvesting along with whether or not permeable areas contribute runoff.
 It also makes allowances for different hydrological regions, climate change and other factors.

 The Surface water storage volume estimation gives a quick estimation of storage volume requirements for a site, which can be a major cost component.
 This will assist with ensuring that initial design of site layouts include sufficient space in which to locate the storage volumes.
 It will also assist with Planning applications as all the assumptions on flow rates and other design inputs are listed in the one page reports.

 The Surface water storage volume estimation tool is an online tool, which is free to use for all registered users.